NoahTheDuke/splint/docs/contributing.md

 ## Code

 Bug fixes, especially those with existing issues, are free game.
 Comment that you're attemping the fix so no one doubles up on the effort, and then go off.
-PRs are welcome and I am generally a quick reviewer.
+Small PRs are great and I am generally a quick reviewer.

 If you have an idea for a new rule, please start with an issue so we can discuss it before you put in the effort.
 That way we can hash out names and options, and gutcheck obvious edge cases before diving into the work.
 Additionally, linking to existing blog posts, Stack Overflow answers, Clojureverse posts, or other places where a given rule has been discussed in public will help guide us to finding a community-based solution.